BTIL-UCLA/COX_open/README.md

 ## License & Citation

+This project is licensed under the Apache License 2.0 — see the LICENSE file for details.

-Please include appropriate licensing (e.g. MIT, BSD) and cite this code if used in your publications.
+Please cite this code if used in your publications, as well as the original article:
+    Sanvito F, Raymond C, Telesca D, Yao J, Abrey LE, Garcia J, Simmons B, Chinot O, Saran F, Nishikawa R, Henriksson R, Mason WP, Wick W, Cloughesy TF, Ellingson BM.
+    "Framework for statistical parametric mapping of impact of tumor location, treatment arm, prognostic variables, and survival using a randomized phase 3 trial of newly diagnosed glioblastoma"